The History of Halon Menswear

 For the next 19 years the business traded with the Oxford Road Manchester branch and Shrewsbury.
 In the early 1990's the Manchester shop had a big refit with the sales area being made twice the size.
 Whilst trade was still good, when the Trafford Centre opened there was a significant fall in customer numbers especially on Saturdays.
 The regular customers still supported the shop but we missed the extra passing trade.
 The shop rent then doubled to a just about affordable level and five years later it was to tripple.
 Having looked to relocate in Manchester we could not find an affordable unit, so in 2004 the shop closed after 66 years in Oxford Road and 99 years of being based in Manchester.
 This just left the High Street Shrewsbury branch still trading.

-The Shrewsbury branch was bought in 1951 as a going concern form a Mr Geoffrey Newton Davies, trading as G N Davies.
+The Shrewsbury branch was bought in 1951 as a going concern from Mr Geoffrey Newton Davies, trading as G N Davies.
 He had managed the menswear shop Affords who were based on Pride Hill before buying the business in 1949.
 He had only owned the business for two years when, due to ill health, he sold the business to Halon Menswear.
 Mr Davies bought the business from Vickery's.
 They moved to 46/47 High Street in 1929 when they relocated from 38 High Street .
 They needed to move from no 38 as the department store Della Porta, who were based in The Square at the time, wanted to build a new large store which eventually became the House of Fraser.
 Since 2004 the Shrewsbury branch has become more and more successful.
 All efforts have been concentrated on the one shop with our suppliers and manufacturers producing great ranges for us.
 Thanks to the BID and all others who help promote Shrewsbury, the town itself has progressed when other town centres have declined.
 Having two websites halonmenswear.co.uk and halonmenswear.com bring Halon Menswear into the 21st century enabling the Halon brand to reach a whole new audience but visiting the shop still offers our fantastic customer service that we have always been known for.